 The city of Miami is a large metropolis – the 7th largest in the US, in fact.
 The Downtown is a busy business district, but you can also find street art murals and amazing restaurants.
 Miami’s neighbourhoods are often culturally diverse and lively.
 Little Havana has a Cuban heart and it shows in packed restaurants and cigar-smoking locals.
-Coconut Grove neighbourhood stretching along the coast offers plenty of shopping opportunities as well as a number of chic cafés.
+The Coconut Grove neighbourhood stretches along the coast, offering plenty of shopping opportunities as well as a number of chic cafés.

 Miami City and Miami Beach in the Sunshine State are a perfect year-round getaway – especially if you like it warm.

 It’s extremely easy to get around Miami without a car – the public transport network works well and connects all parts of the city including the beaches.